-- The general need for a trusted intermediary between farmers of all types / sizes and the statutory bodies responsible for implementation and enforcement of the Nitrates Directive in Romania. - The general observation that all farmers inevitably interpret the obligations of the CoGAP in the specific context of their own experience and circumstances.
+- The need to change attitudes and think differently about farm animal manure.
+Manure is not a waste, manure is a resource, "manure is money"!
+The question is how can farmers be helped to best profit from good agricultural practice? - The general need for a trusted intermediary between farmers of all types / sizes and the statutory bodies responsible for implementation and enforcement of the Nitrates Directive in Romania. - The general observation that all farmers inevitably interpret the obligations of the CoGAP in the specific context of their own experience and circumstances.
 Consequently, a hierarchy of pollution control practices exists which ranges from "very bad practices" to "very good practices".
 One of the core challenges of this assignment will be to encourage farmers to "move up" their own hierarchy by promoting the highest level of pollution control practice that they can reasonably be expected to adopt when working within their own regional / local context whilst complying with all relevant obligations regarding the Nitrates Directive, eco-conditionality etc.